-Find extra cash for your monthly budget from these 4 sources.
-Call scripts included!
+Drastically cut expenses in just one day so that you can find extra cash for your monthly budget.
+4 Call scripts included!

-Switching Costs are the negative costs (monetary, psychological, effort/time based) a person incurs when switching suppliers.
+Looking to cut expenses to the bone?
+Then you've got to get around Switching Costs.
+These are the negative costs (monetary, psychological, effort/time based) a person incurs when switching suppliers.
 And many switching costs are in place for a reason; once companies have you as a customer they will do almost anything to keep you.

 In both carrot and stick attempts at increasing the switching costs on their products, companies have instituted both early cancellation fees as well as promotional offers for signing you onto longer contracts.
 Perhaps you had to install a piece of equipment in order to get a supplier, and now you must make an appointment or return the equipment before cancelling a contract.
 Any sort of barrier between you and leaving your supplier is in the favor of the supplier.